 - Initial Diagnosis – Do we have a quick diagnosis?

 - Escalation – Escalating the Incident in one of two ways (Functional and Hierarchical).

 - Investigation and Diagnosis – Investigating what is really down and how to resolve the Incident.
-At times, one small CI is reported down and an Incident raised only to find out that it is dependent on a larger CI, also down.
+At times, one small CI is reported down, and an Incident is raised only to find out that it is dependent on a more significant CI, also down.

-- Resolution and Recovery – The goal of the Incident Management process is to resolve the Incident as quickly as possible.
+- Resolution and Recovery – The Incident Management process’s goal is to resolve the Incident as quickly as possible.

 - Closure – Closing the Incident in the ITSM tool.
 This needs to happen as soon as a workaround is established, and the users are no longer impacted.

 If we measure the standardized outcomes of each process activity through the consistent usage of a questionnaire, we will soon find out which ones the organization performs better – or worse – than expected.
 For example, most organizations do well in all but two or three process activities: Logging, Classification, and Prioritization.
-If the ITIL Assessment illustrates a weakness in logging Incidents, it will show that members of IT see a CI down or offline and put the fix in without logging an Incident or recording a Change.
-If the deficient area if classification, training may be required to help future Incident classification.
-If prioritization is the low area, the priority matrix may need to be re-evaluated, training developed and delivered, or increased leadership support.
+If the ITIL Assessment illustrates a weakness in logging Incidents, it will show that IT members see a CI down or offline and put the fix in without logging an Incident or recording a Change.
+If the deficient area is classified, training may be required to help future Incident classification.
+If prioritization is the low area, the priority matrix may need to be re-evaluated, a practice developed and delivered, or increased leadership support.
 The latter occurs if Incidents are de-prioritized to manipulate the metrics.

 Undergoing an ITIL assessment is not something an organization should do just once.
 The benefit of tracking success against a goal is not attained if the assessment is not performed at regular intervals, usually annually.
 The ability to chart progress against the roadmap, moving toward the desired end state, is a powerful tool for executive leadership to show success.